Samantha Harris (model): Career

 At age 13, Harris won the "Girlfriend Magazine Covergirl" competition which catapulted her to international fame and a contract with Chic Management.

 In 2006, Harris was flown to New York to be shot by Patrick Demarchelier for Glamour.
 Shortly after this, in 2010 Harris was announced as a brand ambassador for popular Australian swimwear brand Seafolly.
 Harris featured prominently during Australian Fashion Week 2010 where she appeared in a record number of shows.
 Harris appeared in the March 2010 edition of Vogue Australia, and featured on the June 2010 cover of the same magazine.
 Harris was also shot by Simon Upton for Harper's Bazaar Singapore.

 In January 2011, Harris was named a "young women's fashion ambassador" for Australian department store David Jones.
 Along with Miranda Kerr and Megan Gale, Harris was part of the store's television and print campaign for the Spring/Summer 2011/12 season.

 In 2015, Harris was a contestant in the fifteenth season of Dancing with the Stars and became an ambassador for Priceline.

-At age 18, Harris was the second indigenous model to grace the cover of Vogue Australia, and is pushing for more diversity in the modelling industry.
+At age 18, Harris was the second Indigenous model to grace the cover of Vogue Australia, after Elaine George in 1993, and is pushing for more diversity in the modelling industry.
 “Australia is nowadays very multicultural.
 There are plenty of different races and it's nice to showcase what we have to offer on the runways… It's celebrating us as a country,” she stated.
-Harris has been a staunch supporter of the Black Life Matters movement and has been vocal regarding the debate to move Australia Day to a different date.
+Harris has been a staunch supporter of the Black Lives Matter movement and has been vocal regarding the debate to move Australia Day to a different date.

 In 2019, Harris was named as a Goodwill Ambassador for World Vision Australia.

 In August 2019, Harris graced the cover of the Spring edition of independent fashion magazine Façon Australia.

 Harris is proud to have been part of the change in the way people perceive models and the change in body image standards.
-Harris stated, "We aren’t all size 6 or 8 and you can’t expect to sell clothing to someone who is a size 12 or 14 by showing them a photo of someone in a tiny dress.
+Harris stated, "we aren’t all size 6 or 8 and you can’t expect to sell clothing to someone who is a size 12 or 14 by showing them a photo of someone in a tiny dress.
 That’s unrealistic and fashion brands need to understand that they have to cater for all body types".